the-yellow-pages/Tied-Together/README.md

-# Tied-Together
-This is an app for making friends via matchmaking.
-A Django + DRF application that serves index.html from the root API endpoint.
+A Flask application that serves index.html from the root API endpoint.

 ## Features

-- Django 4.2.7
+- Flask 2.3.3
-- Django Rest Framework 3.14.0
+- REST API endpoints for car matchmaking
 - Serves static HTML from root endpoint
-- Example API endpoint at /api/hello/
+- Interactive swipe interface for car selection
+- Favorites system to save liked vehicles

 ## Setup